 In my mind Modi is almost certainly involved in many serious crimes.
 I must, however, give him the benefit of doubt since matters are still being investigated/ proven.
 The main thing about these cases is that they are very hard to prove, since a LOT of key evidence was not recorded publicly.
 And Modi has diligently destroyed a lot of key records.
 And almost certainly got key witnesses killed, including his own Minister.

 But on hate speech, evidence should be public, hence open and shut. .

 These two cases, below do show a STRONG tendency by Modi to use the religious card.
-This is NOT Vivekananda or S. Radhakrishnan speaking.
+He is NOT Vivekananda or S. Radhakrishnan, or Patel.

 1) VIDEO BELOW

 In this speech he refers to Muslim “miyans” and Miyan Musharraf, etc., in a very aggressive voice and talks about Muslims in a very denigrating manner.

 He speaks in a growling, goonda’s voice, threatening VIOLENCE (pulling out eyeballs of “Pakistani” Muslims, etc.).
 His voice is filled with deep, visceral hatred.
 Such a man becoming PM would almost certainly lead to nuclear holocaust in South Asia.